Functional Morphology

 Follow Lara on LinkedIn, twitter and find papers on Google Scholar, or on our site, and learn more about me.

-If you are interested in our research, or even joining our lab, we invite you to peruse our page with helpful tips and resources!
 Please know that we are not only pro-diversity, but we are also actively anti-sexist and anti-racist in our lab.
 Everyone has the basic right to learn and to be supported in that endeavor without fear, discrimination, or artificial barriers placed in their way.
 Actions that oppose these ideals will not be tolerated in our lab, or towards any of our lab members in any environment.

 See us on YouTube: Behind the Lab Door